microsoft/playwright/docs/src/locators.md

 There are many ways to get a specific item in a list.
 #### Get by text

-Use the [`method: Page.getByText`] method to locate an element in a list by it's text content and then click on it.
+Use the [`method: Page.getByText`] method to locate an element in a list by its text content and then click on it.

 For example, consider the following DOM structure: